9 reasons why clarity is essential for your customer experience

 • and your customer service team is not inundated with basic queries you could have answered with clearer messaging.

-8 plain language tips to improve the clarity of your communications
+8 plain language tips to improve the clarity of your writing

 1. Keep sentences short: Don’t overfill your sentences.
 Break longer sentences into two or three shorter ones.